Gravity Forms WordPress Plugin Review & Usage Guide

 The forms settings in the Restrictions section are ideal for time or volume-sensitive offers, such as promotions or job opportunities.
 Being able to add custom messages, such as ‘offer ended or ‘applicant limit reached’, for each restriction ensures your visitors will know what the situation is should the form be unavailable.

-However, as with most aspects of Gravity Forms, this can be easily customized — this time through the Confirmation section of the form settings.
+However, as with most aspects of Gravity Forms, this can be easily customized.
+This time through the Confirmation section of the form settings.

-Notification examples range from basic options, such as a confirmation email that gets sent to users who have submitted a form entry, to use conditional logic to route a form entry to a specific email address based on the form entry’s contents.
+Notification examples range from basic options, such as a confirmation email sent to users who have submitted a form entry, to use conditional logic to route a form entry to a specific email address based on the form entry’s contents.

 Once you’re happy with your form, you can embed it into your content in just a few clicks using the handy button Gravity Forms adds to the WordPress editor.